alphagov/re-build-systems/README.md

 1. Provision the DNS infrastructure.

-1. Provision the main Jenkins infrastructure.
+1. Configure and provision the main Jenkins infrastructure.

 1. Sign into your new Jenkins and try it out.